elastic/apm/docs/agents/agent-development.md

 #### Span outcome

-Agents set the optional `outcome` property to whether the span represents a success or a failure.
+The optional `outcome` property denotes whether the span represents a success or a failure.

 While the transaction outcome lets you reason about the error rate from the service's point of view, other services might have a different perspective on that.